-There will be forms to fill out in the office on the first day of arrival, as part of the registration process.
-They will include forms that give consent and medical information, all of which are necessary for Dr. Mandell to have on file for optimal clinical care and management planning.
-Please make sure that you have your insurance and pharmacy information available beforehand, as well as the credit card and number you wish to bring to the office to keep on file.
-To expedite the process, a registration form is available upon request.
-Please complete and either fax or bring it to the consultation appointment.
-In any case, it will be necessary to provide the credit information before the appointment.
+The registration packet includes forms that give consent and medical information, all of which are necessary for Dr. Mandell to have on file for regulatory purposes and optimal clinical care and management planning.
+A completed registration packet must be available to Dr. Mandell prior to the first visit.
+Please make sure that you have your insurance and pharmacy information available beforehand, as well as the credit card you wish to be kept on file.

 B. Insurance Coverage for Dr. Mandell's Services:

 Like most New York City psychiatrists, Dr. Mandell is an out-of-network provider, which means she does not contract with any insurance companies.
 Likewise, she is not enrolled in nor accepts Medicare insurance.
 Clarification about your insurance, professional fees, and payment options is highly recommended before your initial appointment to prevent any miscommunications or unexpected charges.
-If you have out-of-network coverage, Dr. Mandell will provide you with a monthly correctly coded invoice or bill for your submission to your insurance carrier for reimbursement, unless other arrangements have been made.
+If you have out-of-network coverage, Dr. Mandell will provide you with a monthly correctly coded invoice for you to submit to your insurance carrier for reimbursement, unless other arrangements have been made.

 Calling your insurance carrier directly to find out details about your coverage is always an advisable course of action if you have an insurance plan with out-of-network benefits.
 Important questions to ask would include: